MahmoudSfn123/PriceFinder/README.md

 7. **Community Engagement**
    - Users can share shopping tips, deals, and experiences via a forum or discussion board.

+8. **Admin Dashboard**
+   - Full access to manage the platform, including:
+     - **Users:** View, edit, or deactivate user accounts.
+     - **Products:** Approve or reject products submitted by users.
+     - **Categories:** Add, edit, or delete categories.
+     - **Discussions:** Moderate community discussions and posts.
+     - **Ratings & Likes:** Monitor and manage reviews, ratings, and likes.
+   - Authentication system ensures that only authorized admins can access the dashboard.
+   - Centralized control to maintain platform quality and reliability.

 ---

 ## 🔧 Technology Stack